medusa-project/simple-queue-server/README.md

 configure, follow the conventions for messages, and add handlers for each action you want to handle.

 As things are now this is a simple, single-threaded server.
 It wouldn't be that hard to extend it for additional functionality if desired, or multiple copies can be run with no modification.
+However, this original design is primarily intended for use in a server that is fairly mildly used.

 JRuby is needed for use of this gem.